openstad/openstad-app/README.md

 - Update Dockerfiles in master branches of all GIT repo
 - Mount CMS frontend

 Dockerfiles and docker compose working for DEV machine.
+This setup is meant for development work, for deploying to production we have a helm repository.

 A collection of subrepo's of the main servers of the Openstad application.

-Currently dockerfiles or not in the master branches of the included repo's so will not work out of the box.
+Currently the branches are on the development branches.
+Soon we will update all the code to master.

 Since this repo is working with subrepo's make sure you pull all of them first time, for instance: